 Ideas slip away in the time it takes to write them down

-To substitute a Neapolitan 6 chord in first inversion across a symphonic score, you'd need to identify the chord structure and enter each note across every instrument individually.
+To substitute a Neapolitan 6 chord across a symphonic score, you'd need to identify the chord structure and enter each note across every instrument individually.
 By the time you've done that, the idea that sparked it has faded.

 Like Cursor for code, MusicIDE lets you prompt the system to handle edits—generating and applying changes across the score while you review and refine.